-- Contribute financial windfalls.
-Consider setting aside financial windfalls such as bonuses, raises, and tax refunds which may help accelerate your savings.
+- Contribute additional money.
+Consider setting aside additional money you may receive during the year, such as bonuses, raises, and tax refunds, to help accelerate your saving.

 - Strengthen your emergency fund.
-Most experts agree that you should keep 3 - 6 months of your living expenses set aside in an easy-to-access account such as a checking or savings account.
+Most experts agree that you should set aside 3 to 6 months of your living expenses in an easy-to-access account such as a checking or savings account.
 If you haven't already, consider an emergency fund in case something unexpected arises.

 Ramp up your current retirement plan contributions

 Depending on your retirement goals and how much you have already saved, you might need to be saving more than 10% of your income (possibly 15% to 20%).
 If you're looking for more ways to save, consider contributing to an IRA as an additional way to help meet your savings goals.

 Many adults are not only raising their children, but also looking after their aging parents.
 With good investment planning and a realistic perspective, many of those in today's "sandwich generation" can overcome the financial challenges and help keep their parents, children, and themselves, going strong.

 - Teach your kids well.
 Teach your kids about saving, making smart purchases, and the importance of managing their money.

 - Keep saving.
 When it comes to planning, nothing beats the power of compounding.
 If you are thinking about setting up college funds for your children, the sooner you start saving, the more options and opportunities you create for you and your family down the road.
 Get the kids involved in saving for their future, too.

 - Talk to your parents.
 Talk to your parents or consider getting them in touch with a financial advisor to discuss their current situation and their plans for the years ahead.